 WRHU Staff Bios

-Mr. Mullen is in his 13th year as the Executive Producer of all NY Islanders Radio Network live game broadcasts (this year airing on ESPN 1050 AM and 98.7 FM NYC, Salem 970 AM, Sirius/XM, WRCN FM, WRHU FM, and NHL.com/NHL Game Center App.
-He has overseen the production of over 1,004 (and counting) live NHL game radio broadcasts produced and distributed by current Hofstra students.
-John has overseen/grown the WRHU produced live game broadcasts for the Long Island Nets since their inception in 2016.
+He is in his 13th year as the executive producer of all NY Islanders Radio Network live game broadcasts (this year airing on ESPN 1050 AM and 98.7 FM NYC, Salem 970 AM, Sirius/XM, WRCN FM, WRHU FM, and NHL.com/NHL Game Center App.
+John has overseen the production of more than 1,004 (and counting) live NHL game radio broadcasts produced and distributed by current Hofstra students.
+He has overseen/grown the WRHU produced live game broadcasts for the Long Island Nets since their inception in 2016.
 The LI Nets are the NBA development league franchise owned by the Brooklyn Nets.
 In 2021, John created a partnership with the NY Riptide so Hofstra students can produce/distribute live games.
-He served as Executive Producer for NY Cosmos NASL live game radio broadcasts during the 2016 season and has coordinated LI Ducks broadcast since 2009.
+He served as executive producer for NY Cosmos NASL live game radio broadcasts during the 2016 season and has coordinated the LI Ducks broadcast since 2009.

-Before joining Hofstra, Mr. Mullen spent four years as Operations Manager of legendary Emmis Communications radio stations KISS FM/ WRKS FM and CD 101.9/WQCD FM New York City.
-He was Program Director of CD 101.9/WQCD FM New York City, Research Director of HOT 97/WQHT FM New York City, and Program Director of WBLS FM New York City.
+Before joining Hofstra, John spent four years as operations manager of legendary Emmis Communications radio stations KISS FM/ WRKS FM and CD 101.9/WQCD FM New York City.
+He was program director of CD 101.9/WQCD FM New York City, Research Director of HOT 97/WQHT FM New York City, and program director of WBLS FM New York City.
 Additionally, John has programmed online streams for MTV Digital and served as Long Island Bureau Chief for Metro Networks/Shadow Traffic.
 He worked in program and research management at WNEW AM (the longtime home of NY Giants NFL and NJ Nets live game broadcasts).
 John also worked briefly at WPLJ FM.
-He began his radio career at non-commercial educational community radio stations.
-At WCWP FM LIU/Post, John produced numerous community volunteer talk shows on timely topics and served as Program Director among other duties.
+He began his radio career at noncommercial educational community radio stations.
+At WCWP FM LIU/Post, John produced numerous community volunteer talk shows on timely topics and served as program director among other duties.
 Prior to that, he volunteered at WKWZ FM Syosset, where he did news and hosted a jazz show.
-John has taught classes at Hofstra University and at Metropolitan College of NY (MCNY).
+John has taught classes at Hofstra University and at Metropolitan College of New York (MCNY).

 Professional-In-Residence, News and Current Affairs

-Xaykaothao first joined NPR in 1999 as a production assistant for Morning Edition, and has since worked as a producer, editor, director and reporter for NPR's award-winning newsmagazines.
-She's also worked at Minnesota Public Radio, and at NPR Member Stations: KERA, KPCC and KCRW.
+Doualy first joined NPR in 1999 as a production assistant for Morning Edition, and has since worked as a producer, editor, director and reporter for NPR's award-winning newsmagazines.
+She's also worked at Minnesota Public Radio and at NPR Member Stations: KERA, KPCC and KCRW.

-Xaykaothao is a multiplatform journalist whose work has won Edward R. Murrow and Peabody Awards.
-She earned her Bachelor of Arts from SUNY Empire, and she has a Master of Arts (Business and Economics concentration) from Columbia University.
+She is a multiplatform journalist whose work has won Edward R. Murrow and Peabody Awards.
+Doualy earned her Bachelor of Arts from SUNY Empire, and she has a Master of Arts (Business and Economics concentration) from Columbia University.

-In the role of Professional-In-Residence News and Current Affairs at WRHU, Doualy mentors students in the production of news, current affairs, talk and special content (excluding sports content).
-She works with WRHU’s management team fostering engagement with the local community through student engagement, community volunteer engagement, and coverage of news and issues important to the community.
+In the role of Professional-In-Residence, News and Current Affairs, at WRHU, Doualy mentors students in the production of news, current affairs, talk and special content (excluding sports content).
+She works with WRHU’s management team fostering connections with the local community through student engagement, community volunteer engagement, and coverage of news and issues important to the community.

 Pete Silverman is a veteran of both radio and television.
 He launched his career at WGTB Georgetown University, where he was a varsity soccer player.
 Pete then moved to Emory University in Atlanta and earned his MA.
 Next was eight years at CBS Radio in Philadelphia.
 During that time, Pete also became the TV play-by-play announcer in the NASL, Big 5 basketball, Spectrum Boxing, as well as the Flyers postgame show anchor.
 He moved on to announce the Flyers and fill in as a practice goalie.

-Pete is in his tenth year as Professional-In-Residence for Sports at WRHU.
+Pete is in his 10th year as professional-in-residence for Sports at WRHU.